henkelmax/character-renderer/readme.md

 # Character Renderer

 A client-side Fabric mod that renders characters in Minecraft.
-Either press `C` or enter the `/characterrenderer` command to open the GUI.
+Either press `C` or enter one of the `/characterrenderer` commands to open the GUI.

 ## Commands